Pellego is a real estate brokerage where most of the agents are investors.

 Our free research platform provides instant investment context for any house.
-Search an address to find renovated comps, renovation guides, and editable flip and cash flow calculators.
+You can type in an address to find renovated comps, renovation guides, and editable flip and rental calculators.

-Our paid memberships for agents and investors take this context to the next level by continuously analyzing every active listing as a flip and a rental, so that you can filter listings by min profit, min cash flow, and a suite of ROIs.
+Our upgraded for agents and investors take this context to the next level by continuously analyzing every active listing as a flip and a rental, so that you can filter listings by min profit, min cash flow, and a suite of ROIs.

 Pellego never shares your information with anyone, even when you are competing for a property with a Pellego agent or client.
 Only you will be able to view the changes you make and the properties that you save.
 To improve Pellego and its predictions, Pellego may anonymously aggregate your data with everyone else's.